RoyalIcing/react-organism/README.md

 Creates a smart component, rendering using React component `PureComponent`, and managing state using `StateHandlers`.

 #### `PureComponent`
 A React component, usually a pure functional component.
-The original props are passed in and combined with the current state, as well as `handlers` which correspond to each function in `StateHandlers`.
+Its props are a combination of the original props, the current state, and `handlers` which correspond to each function in `StateHandlers` and are ready to be passed to e.g. `onClick`, `onChange`, etc.

 #### `StateHandlers`
 Object with functional handlers.
+You may pass an object of functions.
+For organization you can also declare a separate file module with each handler function `export`ed out which you then bring in using `import * as StateHandlers from '...'`.

-Each handler is passed the current props, followed by any arguments passed when the handler was called, i.e. `(props, ...args)`.
+Each handler is passed the current props first, followed by any arguments passed at the call site, i.e. `(props, ...args)`.

 Handlers must return one of the following:
-- An object with new state changers, a la React’s `setState`.
+- An object with new state changes, a la React’s `setState(changes)`.
-- A function accepting the previous state and current props, and returns the new state
+- A function accepting the previous state and current props, and returns the new state, a la React’s `setState((prevState, props) => changes)`.
 - A promise resolving to any of the above (object / function), which will then be used to update the state.
 Uncaught errors are stored in state under the key `handlerError`.
-Alternatively, promises may be written using the `async`/`await` syntax.
+Alternatively, your handler can use the `async`/`await` syntax.
 - An array of any of the above (object / function / promise).
 - Or optionally, nothing.